siran/writing/posts/Defining Electromagnetic Fields from Continuity and Divergence-Free Structure.md

 We assume that electromagnetic energy admits:

 1. A nonnegative energy density $u(\mathbf{x},t) \ge 0$.

-2. An energy flux $\mathbf{S}(\mathbf{x},t)$ satisfying a continuity equation
+2. An energy flux $\mathbf{S}(\mathbf{x},t)$ satisfying a continuity description

    $$
    \partial_t u + \nabla \cdot \mathbf{S} = 0.
    $$

+This equation expresses the observed fact that when energy moves through space, it does so continuously: changes in density are accounted for by transport.

-We also assume the usual empirical causal bound that energy flux does not exceed the local maximal propagation speed $c$:
+We also assume the empirically observed causal bound

    $$
-|\mathbf{S}| \le c\,u.
+   |\mathbf{S}| \le c\,u,
    $$

-This means that energy cannot flow faster than the speed of electromagnetic causality, $c$.
+which states that the rate of energy transport does not exceed the maximal observed propagation rate.
+This is an operational fact about how energy is seen to move through space, not a restriction on the possible ways transport may be organized or described.

-We do not assume particles, matter, constitutive media, quantum axioms, or any mechanical primitive.
+We do not assume particles, matter, constitutive media, quantum axioms, or mechanical primitives.

-We do not derive Maxwell’s equations from continuity alone.
-We instead show what continuity forces, and how $\mathbf{E}$ and $\mathbf{B}$ appear as a minimal representation of that forced structure.
+We do not derive Maxwell’s dynamical equations from continuity alone.
+We instead establish what continuity and divergence-free structure *force*, and what additional structure is required to describe evolution.

 ## Why a scalar field alone cannot encode propagation

-A scalar field $u(\mathbf{x},t)$ at a single time slice is insufficient to encode motion.
-Two snapshots, however, allow us to define the directional structure a scalar field must have in order to transport energy.
-Without energy transport there is nothing to describe.
+A scalar field $u(\mathbf{x},t)$ at a single time slice contains no information about direction.
+It specifies magnitude only.

-This is not only philosophical; it is a degrees-of-freedom statement:

-- A scalar specifies magnitude.
-- Transport requires magnitude and direction.
-- Direction is encoded in vectorial language.
+Two scalar snapshots, however, allow us to define transport.
+Given
+$u(\mathbf{x},t_1)$ and $u(\mathbf{x},t_2)$, continuity requires that
+differences between them be explained by motion through space.

+That motion cannot be described without direction.

-The continuity equation already checks these requirements: it does not close on
+Thus, the continuity equation does not close on $u$ alone.
+It introduces $\mathbf{S}$ as a necessary relational quantity.
+The pair
-$u$ alone; it involves a vector field defined everywhere,
-$\mathbf{S}$.

-Thus, the fundamental object in a continuity-based ontology is not
-$u$ alone, but the pair $(u,\mathbf{S})$, i.e. a conserved flow.
+$(u,\mathbf{S})$ is the minimal description of conserved flow.

+Vectors are therefore not additional structure.
+They are the minimal language required to describe change consistently.

 ## Divergence-free structure and circulation in 3D